-You can even execute the following one-line script instead of converting each table’s name as in the first method.
-The script statement is somewhat like the following where you can replace the old_Name_Of_DB and new_Name_Of_DB with your existing and new database names.
+You can execute the following one-line script instead of converting each table’s name as in the first method.
+The script statement is somewhat like the following: you can replace the old_Name_Of_DB and new_Name_Of_DB with your existing and new database names.

 $ mysql -u uname -p "pass" old_Name_Of_DB -sNe 'show tables' | while read table; do mysql -u uname -p "pass" -sNe "RENAME TABLE old_Name_Of_DB.$table TO new_Name_Of_DB.$table";

-We cannot make use of the RENAME DATABASE command in the newer versions of MySQL for renaming the database.
+We cannot use the RENAME DATABASE command in the newer versions of MySQL for renaming the database.
 However, there are different alternatives available that can be followed to rename the database.
-Some of them are renaming the names of tables to new database names, while another method suggests dumping the database to create the backup file and then restoring it with another name that is the new name of the database.
-One of the techniques that can be used if all of the tables inside your database are of MyISAM type is to shut down the MySQL server, rename the database folder name to a new name with which you wish to rename the database, and the restart MySQL server.
+Some of them are renaming the names of tables to new database names, while another method suggests dumping the database to create the backup file and restoring it with another name, the database’s new name.
+To rename a database of MyISAM type, you need to shut down the MySQL server, rename the database folder with a new name of your choice, and then restart the MySQL server.

 We hope that this EDUCBA information on “MySQL rename database” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.